In light of the COVID-19 pandemic, our project is keen to make a contribution towards mitigating the impact of COVID-19 in slums.

 The Aga Khan University

-Details of recent University of Ibadan media coverage concerning the COVID-19 pandemic and it’s impact on urban slum communities in Nigeria, can be found here.
+Below are details of media coverage concerning the COVID-19 pandemic and it's impact on slum communities from University of Ibadan, Nigeria.